Learn how to felt wool by hand with this basic wet felting tutorial

 Next, place your hands flat on the wool and move them slightly back and forth.
 At this point, you want to work the water into the fiber without moving the actual fiber too much.
 Add more water if needed.

-Make sure all of the wool is thoroughly wet because dry pockets inside the layer of wool fiber will not felt.
+Make sure all of the wool is thoroughly wet because dry pockets inside the layer of wool fiber will not felt and may eventually pull your piece apart.

 Once the first layer of wool is wet all the way through, you will add the second layer.
 In this piece, I used the light fawn alpaca roving for the back.
 Whichever wool or fiber you want to use is fine but keep in mind that the colors will intermingle a bit.